How Healthcare Organizations Can Boost Digital Discoverability

 Leverage Chatbots

 You may not have the staff to provide each of your website visitors with one-on-one attention, but with the help of chatbots, you can offer the next best thing.
-Chatbots are a particularly good supplement to call centers, where team members are often overworked and wait times are long — leaving patients looking for a better solution.
+Chatbots are a particularly good alternative to call centers, where team members are often overworked and wait times are long — leaving patients looking for a better solution.

 A few different use cases for chatbots include: